 The Hebridean Way is a relatively new walk, launched in 2017.
 Our Hebridean Way South trip gives a complete journey on foot from Vatersay, to Berneray using one ferry and crossing six causeways.
-You will be staying in the comfiest accommodation as close to the route as possible, but sometimes buses or taxis will be needed to get to and from your next hotel or B&B. Every year we recce and update our routecards to inform you of any changes over the winter.
+You will be staying in the comfiest accommodation as close to the route as possible, but buses or taxis will be needed to get to and from your next hotel or B&B on some nights.
+Every year we recce and update our routecards to inform you of any changes over the winter.

 The Hebridean Way terrain comprises wild sections of moorland, narrow hillside paths, farm tracks, and roads.
 On South Uist in particular the route sticks close to the coast making use of the beaches and paths through the machair.
 Machair is the low-lying rich grassy plain found on the coast on the exposed North West coastlines of Ireland and Scotland, and in the summer, it is covered in a carpet of wildflowers.
 On the moorland sections, peat provides a challenge for maintaining paths, as rocks can sink into the soil, and raised turf paths have been built to show the way and keep feet dry.
 Old military roads, often running close to today's roads, provide good paths underfoot and are used where possible, but there is still a lot of road walking on the route, including, of course, all the causeways.